Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram

 We present source size measurements made using a five-aperture mask designed such that the vector (`baseline') between every pair of apertures is unique (a `non-redundant' mask).
 This means that each spatial frequency in the Fourier domain is measured by only a single pair of apertures in the plane of the mask, thereby avoiding decoherence that would occur for redundant aperture measurements in the presence of phase errors.
 This mask was an adaptation of the non-redundant array in \cite{Gonzalez:11}, with the five apertures selected to maximize the longer baselines (given the source is only marginally resolved) while fitting within the illuminated area.

-The geometry of the mask is shown in Figure~\ref{fig:mask3mm}.
-The hole sizes were 3mm in diameter and the mask was machined out of aluminium to high accuracy in the ALBA machine shop (better than 0.1\,mm).
+The geometry of the mask is shown in Fig.~\ref{fig:mask3mm}.
+The hole sizes were 3mm in diameter and the mask was machined out of aluminium to high accuracy in the ALBA mechanical workshop (better than 0.1\,mm).